We often speak of our different lives. Our work life. Our personal life. Our family life.

 For me, I realized through my work that I was drawn to fashion, retail and consumer brands and I was deeply interested in business beyond just the transformational deals.
 So, I’ve leaned into that.
 I still pinch myself when I’m reading Business of Fashion and The Fashion Law or a part of campaigns and initiatives that bring forth inspiration and impact and realize it is actually my job.

 Think of it as concentric circles.
+Or a Venn diagram.
 How do you maximize overlap?
 How do you shade in as much as possible?
 And where can you color outside the lines in a way that feels expansive and generative?

 With family (or even with friends and acquaintances), I like to explore what kinds of things would we all enjoy?
 And, how can we expand our circles and the overlap by intentionally curating our time to ensure we fill everyone’s cup?

 I don’t like petting zoos.
 So, I don’t take my son to petting zoos.
 Not my jam.
 And I don’t feel bad about it.
 Because, I don’t endorse the martyr archetype impelled upon us as mothers.
 I know it would breed resentment in me.
 And, I believe that an absence of resentment is far more valuable than an absence of petting zoos is harmful.
 So, that’s the lens.

 In our family, we’ve discovered we all do enjoy adventure, exploration, creativity and being active.
 So, while petting zoos are out, museums and musicals are in.
 Hiking and playing on the beach.
 Checking out a new city, near or far.
 Chill time as a family in our respective crafts.

 If it’s integrated, there’s no martyrdom.
 Everyone’s well-being counts.
 You look at the whole in every case.
 You can’t excessively sacrifice in one aspect of your life and expect that the other aspects can thrive.
 It’s all one.
 After all, it is said that how you do anything is how you do everything.